Select Studies & Initiatives

 - Falmouth Wind Daytime Sound Sampling Study Report file size 2MB

 This report is a follow-up to the study that MassDEP provided the Town of Falmouth in May 2012, detailing attended sound sampling results for the nighttime period.
 This study presents results from daytime sampling of the combined sound from Wind #1 and Wind #2

 - MassDEP Sound Sampling Study: Falmouth Wind #1 file size 6MB

 This report presents the results of attended sound sampling of the wind turbine located at Falmouth's wastewater treatment facility on Service Road in East Falmouth.
 In September 2011, in response to numerous noise complaints from neighbors, the Town requested that MassDEP conduct sound sampling of its Wind #1 turbine.
 This sampling augments the unattended sound study conducted by the Town's consultants in Summer 2010.

-Wind Turbine Health Impact Study: Report of Independent Expert Panel
+- Wind Turbine Health Impact Study: Report of Independent Expert Panel file size 1MB

 In response to health concerns from residents living in proximity to wind turbines, MassDEP and MDPH convened an independent expert science panel to conduct a literature review and to prepare a report on any documented or potential health impacts or risks that may be associated with exposure to wind turbines.